 Why do famous personalities write books?

-As we delve deep, we are reminded of Henry Miller’s statement that “Writing is its own reward”.
+As we delve deep, we are reminded of Henry Miller’s statement that “Writing is its own reward“.
 Writing in itself is a treat to man’s greatest power – the power to articulate.
 Beyond the calculations of profit and popularity, writing has its own reward to etch a person’s name forever in history.
-Zorba Books brings to you a list of famous Indian personalities who even after achieving all the name and success in life decided to write because the power of the written word has its own glory that surpasses all.
+Zorba Books brings to you a list of Famous Indian Authors who even after achieving all the name and success in life decided to write because the power of the written word has its own glory

 • Ace Against Odds – Sania Mirza